honnsey/ticket_processing/README.md

 ## INSTRUCTION

 This program can be run through the Makefile.
-Step 1: Pull this repo to your local disk
+Step 1: Clone this repo to your local disk
-Step 2: In your terminal, run command "make complete_set_up" to install the package and its requirements Step 3: Open Makefile and change the variables as desired, then save makefile.
+Step 2: In your terminal, run command "make complete_set_up" to install the package and its requirements Step 3: Open Makefile and change the variables as desired, then save Makefile.
 Step 4: Return to your terminal and run command "make create_process_tickets" to create random ticket activities and calculate processing times for each ticket ID.

 Notes: